timescale/docs.timescale.com-content/tutorials/quickstart-go.md

 }
 ```

-TIP: If you are inserting data from a CSV file, we recommend the
-[timescale-parallel-copy tool][parallel-copy-tool], which is a command line
-program for parallelizing PostgreSQL's built-in `COPY` functionality for
-bulk inserting data into TimescaleDB.
+>:TIP: If you are inserting data from a CSV file, we recommend the [timescale-parallel-copy tool][parallel-copy-tool], which is a command line program for parallelizing PostgreSQL's built-in `COPY` functionality for bulk inserting data into TimescaleDB.

 ### Execute a query on your Timescale database [](execute_query)